-I made my way over to Christine Chin's Lower East Side spa with visions of glowing post-facial grandeur.
+I made my way over to Christine Chin's spa on the Lower East Side with visions of glowing post-facial grandeur.
 It was almost 4 p.m. (the time I was instructed to arrive, as I was warned that they are sticklers for punctuality), and I figured I'd be in, out, and home early.
 That's because I had no idea what I was in for.

 Chin is a veteran in the industry, working with models like Gisele Bündchen, Erin Wasson, and Karolína Kurková for decades.
 Not to mention, she banned Naomi Campbell from her salon for being late.
 This woman is no joke.
 And her facials are not for the faint of heart—Chin's spa is one of the few that centers its treatments around hard, old-school extractions and a "no pain, no gain" mentality.
 Let's just say this facial went from good to bad to ugly, yet it's still one of my favorite facials to date.

 I carefully washed my face before bed that night, and I'm not going to lie, it looked bad.
 I was worried I'd scar.
 I woke up in the morning covered in scabs and began researching Yelp reviews.
 There are hundreds of reviews for Chin's spa, and each one says the same thing: "It hurt, I left covered in scabs, and now my skin is healed and more glowy than ever before."
 That's comforting, I thought.
 I spent seven days convinced I was going to live with scabs and scars forever.
 Christine told me to give it a week and resume using my vitamin C serum after three days.
 That was the longest week of my life.

 I woke up on the morning of the seventh day with shockingly glowy skin.
 My scabs had healed and disappeared (not a single red mark or scar left behind), and in their place was truly radiant skin.
-It's been a week since then, and my skin keeps getting better.
-I've been getting compliments everywhere I go on my unprecedented glow.
+Even a week later, my skin kept getting better.
+I got compliments everywhere I went on my unprecedented glow.